openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 ```

 The `ingress.policy.expose` option contains lists of hostnames, NIC names and
 IP addresses.
-These will translate to IP addresses and then configure the
+MicroShift will translate them to IP addresses and then update
-`status.loadBalancer` field in the `Service`.
-Ovnk will pick up this field to
+the `status.loadBalancer` field in the `Service`.
+Ovnk will pick up this field
-configure the iptables rules.
+to configure the iptables rules.
 ```yaml
 ingress:
   expose: # Defaults to IPs in the host.
 Details below.